 In its simplest form, the scientific method works as follows (Figure 1.1): A researcher makes a number of observations concerning either something happening in the natural world (a volcano erupting, for instance) or something happening during a laboratory experiment (a dropped brick and a dropped Styrofoam peanut travel to the floor at different speeds).
-These observations then lead the researcher to formulate a hypothesis, which is a tentative explanation of the observed phenomenon.
+These observations then lead the researcher to formulate a hypothesis, which is a Figure 1.1 The scientific method is an iterative process in which a hypothesis, which is inferred from observations, is used to make a prediction, which is then tested by making new observations.

+tentative explanation of the observed phenomenon.
 The hypothesis is used to predict the outcome of some related natural occurrence (how a similarly shaped mountain near the erupting volcano will behave) or related laboratory experiment (what happens when a book and a sheet of paper are dropped at the same time).
 If the predictions prove inaccurate, the hypothesis must be modified.
 If the predictions prove accurate in test after test, the hypothesis is elevated to the status of either a law or a theory.